nandamtejas/can_controlled_automotive_info_display/README.md

 ---
 ## FUEL NODE

 The `FUEL NODE` is dedicated to monitoring the vehicle’s fuel level.
 Using the on-chip ADC, it continuously samples the fuel sensor signal and calculates the fuel percentage.
-The `FUEL NODE` now sends the fuel level information only upon request from the `MAIN NODE`.
-When the MAIN NODE sends a CAN message with the `Remote Transmission Request (RTR = 1)` bit set, the FUEL NODE responds by transmitting the current fuel data via the CAN bus.
-This ensures efficient communication and avoids unnecessary bus traffic.
+The `FUEL NODE` now sends the fuel level information to the `MAIN NODE` upon request from the `MAIN NODE` by receiving a CAN message with the `Remote Transmission Request (RTR = 1)`.
+Then the `FUEL NODE` responds by transmitting the current fuel data via the CAN bus ensuring efficient communication and avoiding unnecessary bus traffic.

 ---
 ## Components